 Creating .class files in separate directory

-The -d option with javac command is used to specify the directory where the .class files needs to be stored.
-Create a folder classes inside D:\project directory in your computer and then execute the below command, it will create the .class file inside classes directory.
+directory in your computer and then execute the below command, it will create the .class

 javac -d classes mypack\MyFirstPackageProgram.java